 (1) Foundations: observation and perception.
 The student develops and expands visual literacy skills using critical thinking, imagination, and the senses to observe and explore the world by learning about, understanding, and applying the elements of art, principles of design, and expressive qualities.
-The student uses what the student sees, knows, and has experienced as sources for examining, understanding, and creating original artwork.
+The student uses what the student sees, knows, and has experienced as sources for examining, understanding, and creating original artworks.
 The student is expected to:

-(A) consider concepts and ideas from direct observation, original sources, experiences, and imagination for original artwork;
+(A) use visual comparisons to illustrate concepts and ideas from direct observation, original sources, experiences, narration, and imagination for original artworks

-(B) identify and understand the elements of art, including line, shape, color, texture, form, space, and value, as the fundamentals of art in personal artwork;
+(B) identify and apply the elements of art, including line, shape, color, texture, form, space, and value, as the fundamentals of art in personal artworks

-(C) identify and understand the principles of design, including emphasis, repetition/pattern, movement/rhythm, contrast/variety, balance, proportion, and unity, in personal artwork; and
+(C) identify and apply the principles of design, including emphasis, repetition/pattern, movement/rhythm, contrast/variety, balance, proportion, and unity in personal artworks

-(D) make judgments about the expressive properties such as content, meaning, message, and metaphor of artwork using art vocabulary accurately.
+(D) explore suitability of art media and processes to express specific ideas such as content, meaning, message, appropriation, and metaphor relating to visual themes of artworks using art vocabulary accurately